Yankees vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz has recorded at least one hit in two games in a row.
-During his last five outings he is batting .417 with two doubles, a home run, five walks and an RBI.
+- Diaz hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .357 with a double, two home runs, five walks and two RBI.

 Diaz Recent Games